d2adams/academic-kickstart/content/project/CSE4334_TermProject.md

 During this phase of the project I was having problems with the search taking too much time to find results, and that the app would crash while trying to get the search results.
 I am currently looking for methods that would make run time for the search more efficient, so that I can implement them for the later phases.
 The problem with the app crashing was that the write could not complete without blocking.
 I was able to temporarily stop the problem by reducing the size of the dataset; however, that is not a permanent solution and I am looking into a way to fix it.

 Phase II:

+For the second phase of development I was able to find some methods that could reduce the time for searches by storing some of the values on the server itself.
+The primary part of this phase is implementing a text classifier to find the genre based on user input.
+I have currently been trying to implement either Naives Bayes or k-nearest neighbors, and see which one has the best results.

+I am still having some issues with proper classification which might be due to the dataset or the algorithm not being properly written.
+Also, depending on the changes I make to the code, the app starts to crash again when the user tries the functions on the app.

+Phase III:

+TBA